 Applicants must register for the NMS match in order to be eligible to match with CACTC.
 Applicants may request an Applicant Agreement Package from NMS through the Matching Program web site at www.natmatch.com/psychint or by contacting NMS directly at 716.282.4013.

 The Rank Order List will be submitted to the National Matching Service by the first Wednesday in February.
 Results of the Match will be released to all parties at the end of February.
 Individual interviews will be coordinated with qualified candidates in January.
 Persons no longer under consideration will be notified by December 15.

-The intern selection process involves both the criteria established by the Consortium Steering Committee and the standards of the primary site.
+The intern selection process involves both the criteria established by the Consortium Steering Committee and the standards of the rotation.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
 CACTC will follow all APPIC guidelines, including those pertaining to the Internship Matching Program, which is considered legally binding.

 Applicants who are matched with CACTC for internship need to successfully complete any on-boarding process requested by their primary site: